 MPI will be looking for any foreign animals, insects, mud, dirt, and food or plant material.
 If any of the above are found they may be cleaned, confiscated or destroyed at your cost.
 It is essential that all items imported are declared and are as clean as possible.

 In most circumstances only an approved carrier can enter the port to pick up your vehicle, however Kiwi Motorhome Importing have the contacts and only use the best carriers in the business and we will ensure the safe delivery of your Motorhome to our compliance facility.
+We also hold the necessary induction accreditation for the Port of Tauranga.

 When you work with the Kiwi Motorhome Importing team, we are very experienced in what is required and we know exactly what you need, and we will ensure you have the correct documentation;